 Support schools and other youth-serving organizations in implementing comprehensive protocols and evidence-based programming focused on enhancing protective factors. |

-Increase the prevalence of community-level programs supporting connectedness and positive social norms. | Connectedness is a pillar of the Colorado-National Collaborative (CNC) project, which supports county-level work to promote people’s sense of belonging within their communities.
-Connection can reduce suicide risk factors that can lead to isolation, loneliness, suicide attempts and deaths. |
+Increase the prevalence of community-level programs supporting connectedness and positive social norms. | In line with the comprehensive suicide prevention approach utilized by the Office of Suicide Prevention, the Colorado National Collaborative (CNC) project has identified connectedness as one of its pillars of community suicide prevention, empowering county-level work to promote people’s sense of belonging within their communities.
+By implementing connectedness strategies, communities aim to increase protective factors (e.g., increased sense of belonging) that can reduce isolation, loneliness, suicide attempts & deaths. |

-Strengthen equitable economic stability and supports, including food security, affordable housing, livable wage and other family-friendly workplace policies, as well as access to representative care and Broadband Internet. | Economic stability is a pillar of the Colorado-National Collaborative (CNC), which supports county-level work to increase housing stability and food security, and to promote working conditions that enable everyone to thrive.
-OSP partners with non-traditional suicide prevention partners (i.e., food banks, housing stability organizations, and homelessness prevention organizations) on this work.
-Read the final workgroup recommendations and corresponding justifications. |
+Strengthen equitable economic stability and support, including food security, affordable housing, livable wage, and other family-friendly workplace policies, as well as access to representative care and Broadband Internet access. | In line with the comprehensive suicide prevention approach utilized by the Office of Suicide Prevention, the Colorado National Collaborative (CNC) initiative has identified economic stability as one of its pillars of community suicide prevention, empowering county-level work in housing stability, food security, and promoting working conditions that enable everyone to thrive.
+Strategies within this pillar involve engagement and collaboration with non-traditional suicide prevention partners, like food banks, housing stability organizations, and homelessness prevention organizations. |

-Support spiritual communities in implementing comprehensive strategies and evidence-based or evidence-informed programming that are relevant for their communities in preventing suicide. |
+Support spiritual communities in implementing comprehensive strategies and evidence-based or evidence-informed programming that are relevant for their communities in preventing suicide; identifying and referring individuals in suicidal crises to appropriate supports; and providing appropriate postvention resources, supports, and messaging following a suicidal crisis, suicide attempt, and death by suicide. |

-The Spiritual Communities Workgroup’s recommendation to support spiritual communities in implementing suicide prevention strategies and programming that are relevant for their communities involves support for identifying and referring individuals in suicidal crises to appropriate supports; and providing appropriate postvention resources, supports, and messaging following a suicidal crisis, suicide attempt, and death by suicide.
 Creation of the Spiritual Communities Suicide Prevention Resource List and webpage, a living community-made compilation of general, religious, and faith-specific suicide prevention programs and resources at the upstream prevention, intervention, and postvention stages of comprehensive suicide prevention. |

 Support the legal community with gatekeeper training to identify those at risk for suicide and link them to care. | The legal system represents another opportunity outside of the health care system to reach individuals at risk for suicide.
 OSP created and distributed the Suicide Prevention Benchcard, a resource for judges and other partners in the legal community (e.g., attorneys, and probation departments) that facilitates connections with evidence-based suicide prevention tips and resources. |

-The Older Adults Work Group of the Suicide Prevention Commission recommends that older adult-specific gatekeeper trainings be available, accessible, and inclusive for peers, community members, and workplaces that support and serve older adults. | The Office of Suicide Prevention is working with partners to identify opportunities to identify and expand older adult-specific trainings.
-Currently, the Office of Suicide Prevention has created a suicide gatekeeper training comparison table, to share more about additional recognized gatekeeper trainings.
-More information on state trainings can be found on the Colorado Office of Suicide Prevention Training webpage. |
+Older adult-specific gatekeeper training be available, accessible, and inclusive for peers, community members, and workplaces that support and serve older adults. | The Office of Suicide Prevention is working with partners to identify opportunities to identify and expand older adult-specific training in alignment with this Commission recommendation.
+More information on state training can be found on the Colorado Office of Suicide Prevention Training webpage. |

 Recommendation | What’s been done |